tarantool/tracing/README.md

 ## OpenTracing

-This library is a Tarantool platform API for OpenTracing
+This library is a Tarantool platform API for OpenTracing.

 ### Required Reading